jamescarterbell/bevy_tiles/crates/bevy_tiles_render/README.md

 # How it Works

 In `bevy_tiles`, each tile is automatically part of a chunk.
-Each frame, if a tile in a chunk has changed, we can regenerate the render mesh for all the tiles in a chunk, stick it on the chunk, then send it to the render app.
+New and updated chunk information is copied over to the render world each frame.
-This allows for more efficient rendering, and has the added benefit of letting you remove a chunk from the map, but keeping the render mesh, allowing for higher performance in large static chunk scenarios.
+All chunks being rendered have their information uploaded to the GPU, and multiple chunks are put together into batch draw calls.
+No mesh is used for these draw calls, instead the mesh is generated in the vertex shader, and discarded in the fragment shader if no tile exists there.

 # Why use this over X?